 Uplift Opening Hours

-For Day Uplifts, check in with your QR code at I-Cycles on Peebles Road from 8.15am, then make your way to the Innerleithen Trail Car Park where the buses leave from 9am until 3pm.
-Night rides check-in starts at 4.30 in I-Cycles with first bus at 5pm.
+For Day Uplifts, check in with your QR code at the Adrenalin Uplift Cabin at the trails car park from 8.15am, the buses run from 9am until 3pm.
+Night rides check-in starts at 4.30 at the Uplift Cabin with first bus loading at 5pm.

 Other Mid-week private bookings can be arranged, requiring a minimum number of 8 to operate on the day.
 Call the team for more info on 07909 124703

 Trails at Innerleithen